seyedrezabazyar/simple-mvc-php/README.md

-# simple-mvc-php
+# Simple MVC PHP Framework
-Simple MVC PHP Framework
+This is a simple MVC framework for building web applications in PHP.
+It's free and open-source.